-A new community group known as "Ash & Martock Nature" has been formed to encourage and develop biodiversity across the two Parishes.
-The wood is one of the exemplar projects for this group and this will encourage greater local understanding of the value of nature.
-A "Biodiversity Working Group" has also been formed to advise Ash Parish Council on biodiversity issues.
-The wood will be a key project for this group, initiating biodiversity monitoring and considering designation as a Local Nature Reserve.
+A "Biodiversity Working Group" has been formed to advise Ash Parish Council on biodiversity issues.
+The wood will be a key project for this group, initiating biodiversity monitoring and pursuing designation as a Local Nature Reserve as part of a Biodiversity Action Plan.